Feeling discouraged or uninspired? Do you feel called to write, but often blocked or even fearful when you sit down to face the blank page?

 I see your struggle, and I feel it more days than not.
 The answer for me was both surprising, and not.
 What is it that cures this freeze in the face of sitting down to write?

 Reading about writing in books written by writers for writers.

 I’ve been a writer all my life, but since I’ve begun writing professionally, I’ve found extra value in reading about writing.

-Whether you write for pleasure or pay, professionally, personally, or otherwise…an interest in, or at least curiosity about, writing led you to this post today.
-Don’t make the mistake I did and wait too long to read the wisdom contained within these volumes’ pages!
+Whether you write for pleasure or pay, professionally, personally, or otherwise…don’t make the mistake I did and wait too long to read the wisdom contained within these volumes’ pages!

 Simply put, I wish I had found these titles sooner.
 Many have given me the figurative push forward I needed to sit down and get serious about putting pen to pad.
 So without further adieu, the best books for writers that I know of:

 The Best Books for Writers

 Starting off strong here, this is the book that arguably has made the biggest impact on my relationship with writing.
 Drawing parallels between the practice of zen meditation and the writing process, author Natalie Goldberg has shifted many mindsets with this classic concept.
 The subtitle is ‘freeing the writer within,’ so this book is perfect for someone who feels called to writing but trapped by their resistance to it.
 It looks at writing as nearly a spiritual practice, challenges the ‘rules’ of writing and creativity, and has sold more than one million copies worldwide (so you know it resonates!)

 Random poignant quote from Writing Down the Bones: ““I write because I am alone and move through the world alone.
 No one will know what has passed through me… I write because there are stories that people have forgotten to tell, because I am a woman trying to stand up in my life… I write out of hurt and how to make hurt okay; how to make myself strong and come home, and it may be the only real home I’ll ever have.”

 by Anne Lamott